Department of Mathematics and Computer Science

 Student Learning Outcomes

-Students graduating with an M.S. in Computer Science from Cal State East Bay will have acquired the knowledge and skills listed below.
+Students graduating with an M.S. in Computer Science will be able to:

 - Systems Analyst